soupi/learn-haskell-blog-generator/src/04-markup/02-parsing_01.md

 But then if we know we need `sum (increment 2) (decrement 3)`, do we use strict evaluation now?
-The answer is no - because we might not need them to complete the computation.
+The answer is no - because we might not need to evaluate the arguments to complete the computation.
 For example in this case:

 ```hs
 const a b = a